saleor/saleor-docs/docs/dashboard/orders.md

 ![Orders list](assets/dashboard-orders/1.png)

+### How to use filters

-To filter orders, use the drop-down menu and view orders by date or fulfillment status.
+To automatically filter orders, use the drop-down menu and view orders by date or fulfillment status.
 Sorting by status brings up a second menu from which you can choose Fulfilled, Partially Fulfilled, or Unfilled Orders.
+Click [[Add filter]] to apply the filter.

+You can also manually search specific information, such as key words or names, using the Search Orders field.
+The filter is dynamically applied as you type.

 ![Orders list filters](assets/dashboard-orders/2.jpg)

 Click on any order from the list to get the full details.
-The order screen contains fields for fulfillment status, payment, customer details, and order history.
+The order page contains cards for fulfillment status, payment, customer details, and order history.

 ![Order details](assets/dashboard-orders/3.jpg)

 ### How to Fulfill an Order

 Fulfillment means whether an order has been sent to the customer or not.
-Some orders will only have a single Unfulfilled or Fulfilled field.
-Others, as in the example here, will have both fields if parts of the order have been sent to the customer but other products are yet to be dispatched.
+Some orders will only have a single Unfulfilled or Fulfilled card.
+Others, as in the example here, will have both cards if parts of the order have been sent to the customer but other products are yet to be dispatched.

 ![Order fulfillment options](assets/dashboard-orders/4.jpg)

-To fulfill an order, click [[Fulfill]] in the Unfulfilled field and use the stepper to confirm which products are being send.
+To fulfill an order, click [[Fulfill]] in the Unfulfilled card and use the stepper to confirm which products are being send.
 In the example below, the t-shirt and hoodie are being sent in full, only two from four pairs of plimsolls are being sent, and the juice is not being sent.

-Once [[Confirm]] is pressed, the t-shirt and hoodie will move to the Fulfilled field, as will two pairs of shoes.
+Once you click [[Confirm]], the t-shirt and hoodie will move to the Fulfilled cardd, as will two pairs of shoes.
 The other shoes and the juice will remain Unfulfilled.

-If you have a tracking number for the package, add it in the line below the products.
+If you have a tracking number for the package, add it in the field below the products.

 > **NOTE**
 >